 So to be totally honest, I can’t really say why I was intrigued by the thought of building one.
 I guess I’m just a sucker for a new DIY project that will add another gun to my collection!

-To those tuning in who are new to the 80% world, a firearm receiver is generally the serialized part considered by the government to be “the gun”.
-In most cases, it houses the fire control mechanism (trigger).
-A fully finished manufactured (100%) receiver is something that can only be purchased new from a licensed seller.
-In the case of an 80% part, a few final steps of the manufacturing process are left unfinished, rendering it incapable the firearm incapable of being used.
+To those tuning-in who are new to the 80% world, a firearm receiver is generally the serialized part considered by the government to be “the gun”.
+In the case of Glocks and many other handguns, it houses the fire control mechanism (trigger).
+A fully finished manufactured (100%) receiver is something that can only be purchased new from a licensed seller, but in the case of an 80% part, a few final steps of the manufacturing process are left unfinished, rendering it non-operational.
 Basically it’s a big paperweight in the shape of a gun part.

 At this point, some might be asking, why someone would want an unfinished part that doesn’t do anything?
-Purchasing an 80% lower, then finishing manufacturing process yourself means you can own your own firearm while skipping the licensed FFL dealer part.
+Well, purchasing an 80% lower, then finishing manufacturing process yourself means you can own your own firearm while skipping the licensed FFL dealer part.

 Is that legal?
 You bet.
 Unless your State laws say something to the contrary, Federal law allows for anyone who can legally own a firearm to also build them for their own personal use.
 Some call them “Ghost Guns” because there are generally no serial numbers and no paperwork.
 The thought of owning a firearm like this is appealing to some who don’t approve of the government sticking their nose in their Second Amendment rights.
 For me, it’s simply more about the satisfaction I get in being able to say, “Hey, this is cool because I did it myself.”